XINLA9/comp6720-assignment2/artist-statement.md

 - What my artwork is.

-My work faster than ligh is a control console for a spaceship bridge that is flying faster than light in space.
+My work faster than ligh is a control console simulator for a spaceship bridge that is flying faster than light in space.
 This console provides a wealth of functions to interact with, including acceleration, deceleration, start/stop, light and screen control, as well as starting and closing of the outer shield of the spaceship.

 - How my artwork is rewarding to the viewer.